Website Manager

 (2) Who will play who in the Preliminary Round?

-• Placement of Teams in the preliminary round was at random.
+• Placement of Teams in the preliminary round is at random.
 Teams were selected randomly with the consent of all region Regional Commissioners.

 (3) When will the schedule be released?